 App Links is an open, cross-platform solution for app to app linking.
-App Links provides all the tools you need to expose deep links in your app or to have your app link out to others in the ecosystem.
+App Links provide all the tools you need to expose deep links in your app or to have your app link out to others in the ecosystem.

 For example, if someone is in the Mailbox app on their phone and sees an email containing a link to Pinterest, it will direct them into the Pinterest board in the Pinterest app on their phone.
 If they don't have Pinterest downloaded, it will present the person with the option to download the app from the App Store, or they can view the Pin on mobile web.